5 Tips for Garden Pest Control

 If you have pests in your garden and want to protect all of your precious vegetables, fruits, and other plants, there are a few things you can try.

 Pests love to hang out in tight spaces.
 So, when you place your plants too close to one another in your garden, it creates a perfect place for pests to hang out.
 Garden pests will seek out these tightly placed plants to beat the heat, feed, and hide from other predators.

 2. Water Your Garden In The Morning

 Whenever possible, water your garden first thing in the morning.
-Not only does this strategy provide your garden with a healthy drink of water to get through the day, but it also gives leaves time to dry before nightfall.
+This strategy provides your garden with a healthy drink of water to get through the day and gives leaves time to dry before nightfall.
 Damp plants are the perfect hangout for pests such as snails, slugs, and earwigs.

 3. Put Out A Toad House

 Toads might sound unconventional, but trust us on this one.
 If your garden welcomes toads, frogs, and birds, it will serve as a natural scarecrow for pests.
 Though birds may nibble a bit on your garden, they will also help rid it of pests.
 After all, pests are the perfect nibble for birds resting from a long day of flying.
 And toads and frogs, of course, are well-known to make a feast out of insects.